 18. Peg Perego Pliko Mini Twin – $399

-Anyways, let’s talk about the features.
-The Pliko Mini Twin model has a lot of great things going on like adjustable handle bars, adjustable leg rests, and large canopies.
+Anyway, let’s talk about the features.
+The Pliko Mini Twin model has a lot of great things going on like adjustable handlebars, adjustable leg rests, and large canopies.
 Each seat has a deep one-hand lever recline that goes to almost a flat position suitable for a newborn.
 BTW, it does NOT have a travel system option.
 The seats are very roomy with plenty of room for an older toddler.

 Here is a short overview video.